 The exhibit “When the Computer Wore a Skirt: NASA's Human Computers,” explores the local history and personalities of the hit film “Hidden Figures.”
-The exhibit opened to the public in the 20th Century Galleries at the Hampton History Museum on Saturday, January 21, 2017.

 In 1935, a group of five women came to Langley to form a computer pool to process all the data coming in from wind tunnel and flight tests.
 It began as an experiment, but became something much bigger.